chipweinberger/flutter_pcm_sound/README.md

 FlutterPcmSound has zero dependencies besides Flutter, Android, iOS, and MacOS themselves.

+## Callback Based, For Real-Time Audio

+In contrast to [raw_sound](https://pub.dev/packages/raw_sound), FlutterPcmSound uses a callback `setFeedCallback` to signal when to feed more samples.

+You can also manually `feed` whenever you like.

 ## ⭐ Stars ⭐

 Please star this repo & on [pub.dev](https://pub.dev/packages/flutter_pcm_sound).
 We all benefit from having a larger community.

-## Callback Based

-FlutterPcmSound uses a callback `setFeedCallback` to signal when feed more samples.

-You can also manually `feed` whenever or use `remainingFrames`.

 ## Example App